south-lacrosse/wp-help/users.md

 ## Roles

-Apart from the standard WordPress roles, we have a `SEMLA Officer` role.
-This is the same as `Editor`, plus the user has access to the SEMLA Admin Menu, so they can do things like load the fixtures.
+Apart from the standard WordPress roles, we have a added the following:

+* `SEMLA Officer` - the same as `Editor`, plus the user has access to the SEMLA Admin Menu, so they can do things like load the fixtures.
+* `Blocked Author` - the same as `Author`, but users cannot login.
+Use this if you want to remove a user from the site, but keep them as an author on any posts they created.

 Administrators have access to everything, including the SEMLA Admin Menu.

 ## Deleting Users

 Deleting most users isn't a problem, but if you delete an author who has posts then WordPress will ask you to assign their posts to another user.
-In order to preserve the correct credit on the author's posts you should therefore **not delete authors**, but instead edit the user and set their Role to `— No role for this site —`.
-Users without a role won't be able to login, and can safely remain on the system.
+In order to preserve the correct credit on the author's posts you should therefore **not delete authors**.
+Instead set their Role to `Blocked Author` so they won't be able to login, and they can safely remain on the system.